CentOS/container-pipeline-service/docs/logging-install.md

-**This document discusses setting up of logging infrastructure in the OpenShift cluster.
+**This document discusses setting up logging infrastructure in the OpenShift cluster.
 It assumes that you have an OpenShift 3.9.0 cluster already setup.**

  If you don't have an OpenShift 3.9.0 cluster setup already, you can refer the